openrasta/owin.spec/spec/owin-1.0.1-draft.1.md

 * The keys listed in the [CommonKeys addendum][CommonKeys] to this spec are strictly optional.
 Additions may be made there without directly affecting the OWIN standard or version number.

+## 8. Changelog

+ - Requirements haven't changed, but references covered by other specifications removed
+ - host has been removed
+ - Added mention of Server detecting Task non-completion
+ - Rules on versioning updated to discourage semver
+ - Added Startup Properties and renamed environment dictionary to properties
+ - Relaxed specifiation on the committing of header values, the rule probably wasn't intended to only specify the indexer
+ - Removed section on application, as this is vendor-specific, isnt normative and is out of context for this specification.

+ headers
+ - Rewrote the part about #LIST header values
+ - Removed discussion about developer rights, replaced by normative language for server implementations.
+ - Removed notion that arrays ought to support multiple values, they do, we're good.
+ 3.5
+   Removed "failure of response body" because it has no meaning in this spec.
+ - Cleaned-up references to ASCII
+ - Updated to RFC-style format
+ - Updated language
+ - Rewrote introduction
 ----

 [WGForum]: https://github.com/owin/owin.github.com/issues